adityavaish/mcp-apps/kusto-server/README.md

 - VS Code (latest version recommended)
 - Node.js 18.0 or higher
 - npm 8.0 or higher
-- Access to appropriate Azure services
+- Access to an Azure Data Explorer (Kusto) database
-- Proper authentication credentials
+- Proper authentication credentials (service principal or managed identity)

+## Using with GitHub Copilot in VS Code

-## Installation with GitHub Copilot UI
+### Installation with GitHub Copilot UI

 1. Ensure you have the GitHub Copilot extension installed in VS Code
   - If not, open VS Code Extensions view (Ctrl+Shift+X)
   - Search for "GitHub Copilot"
   - Click "Install"

 2. Open VS Code and the GitHub Copilot Chat panel
   - Use the keyboard shortcut (Ctrl+Shift+I) or
   - Click on the Copilot Chat icon in the activity bar

 3. Select "Agent Mode" in the Copilot Chat panel.